Kravantokh/OpenGL_template/readme.md

 * CMake (obviously)
 * GNU GCC: g++ (mingw on windows)
 * ninja
+* glu\*

+\*Linux-only dependency - may be installed with the package manager, in may case the command was `sudo pacman -S glu`

 ## Build process ##
 * Windows: run build.bat